enterprise-oss/osso-docs/docs/admin_ui.md

 into SAMLBox with a JWT with the the domain name as the scope.

 :::tip
-If you take this approach, have your enterprise customers first create accounts with email / password so that you can generate JWTs for the user who will be configuring their IDP in SAMLBox.
+If you take this approach, have your enterprise customers first create accounts in your application with email / password so that you can generate JWTs for the user who will be configuring their IDP in SAMLBox.
 :::

 The enterprise user will choose their IDP, and SAMLBox will generate all of the configuration information